 - Note: Some readers have mentioned that 1 cup felt like too much milk.
 I recommend starting with ½ cup and adding more as needed (up to 1 cup) until you reach your desired consistency.

-- When adding the meatloaf to the loaf pan, gently pat down the meatloaf mixture rather than packing it in too firmly, or it will be too tough.
+- When adding the meatloaf to the loaf pan, gently pat down the meatloaf mixture rather than packing it in too firmly, or it will become tough.

 - To check the doneness of the loaf you can use a meat thermometer, the internal temperature should be at 165°F.